What is DFAT?

-The system employs arrays of narrow-dispersion enclosures loaded with high-capability drivers combined with extremely high output stereo amplifiers.
+The system employs speaker cabinets with high-capability drivers combined with extremely high output amplifiers.
 System control is effected by a narrow-band Multiple-Input-Multiple-Output (MIMO) controller deriving real-time input from a matrix of precision laboratory microphones.
-This system can be used to produce an acoustic environment that can simulate helicopter, aircraft, jet engine or launch vehicle sound pressure fields.
-The system is capable of producing 130dB to 147dB Overall Sound Pressure Levels for more than one minute over a frequency range from 25 Hz to 10 kHz.
+This system can be used to produce an acoustic environment that can simulate helicopter, aircraft, jet engine, or launch vehicle sound pressure fields.
+The system is capable of producing 130 dB to 147 dB Overall Sound Pressure Levels for more than one minute over a frequency range from 25 Hz to 10 kHz.

 The cost of a DFAT® is calculated on a lease per-test basis, although multiple discounts and long-term agreements are available.
-Cost is fixed and usually billed directly to a project.
-No maintenance, repair, facility, storage or other overhead costs are involved.
+The cost is fixed and usually billed directly to a project.
+No maintenance, repair, facility, storage, or other overhead costs are involved.
 MSI-DFAT® also manufactures and assembles custom DFAT® components, up to and including complete turnkey systems.
-Equipment purchase, as well as service for maintenance, repair and project support are also offered.
+Equipment purchase, as well as service for maintenance, repair and project support, are also offered.

 The entire operation is usually completed in about four days and only requires the test article for one day.
 System checkout and a pre-test to verify performance are done on the second day.
 The flight article test takes place on day three.
 The system is disassembled and shipped out on the fourth day.
 Additional test time can be scheduled if required.

 his process minimizes the risk to the flight hardware.
 No packing or transport of flight and/or support equipment is necessary.
 No operations at an offsite facility are required.